 Now let's take a look at our master bedroom in a 3D view.
-See "To create a camera view" on page 42 for information about using the Camera tool.
+See "To create a camera view" on page 44 for information about using the Full Camera tool.

-- 1. With the camera view of the bedroom still active, click the Select Objects button or press the Spacebar, then click in a blank space on the floor of the room to select it. - 2.
-Click the Open Object edit button to open the Room Specification dialog for the master bedroom. - 3.
+- 1. With the camera view of the bedroom still active, click the Select Objects button or press the Spacebar, then click in a blank space on the floor of the room to select it. - Click the Open Object edit button to open the Room Specification dialog for the master bedroom. - 3.
 On the Moldings tab:

-- Uncheck Default, and then click the Add New button. - In the Select Library Object dialog, you can either browse to a crown molding in the tree list, or type "crown molding" in the text field.
-When you find a molding that suits your needs, click OK.
-For more information, see "Select Library Object Dialog" on page 319 of the Reference Manual. - If you wish, you can specify the Height of the selected molding.
-In this tutorial, a height of 4 inches is used. - Select "Crown Molding" from the Type drop-down list and notice that the From Floor value is equal to the room's Finished Ceiling Height on the Structure tab. - Click OK to close the Room Specification dialog.
+- Uncheck Default, and then click the Add New button. - In the Select Library Object dialog, you can either search or browse to find a crown molding that suits your needs.
+When you find one, select it and click OK.
+For more information, see "Select Library Object Dialog" on page 370 of the Reference Manual. - If you wish, you can specify the Height and Width of the selected molding.
+In this tutorial, a Height of 4 inches is specified. - Select "Crown Molding" from the Type drop-down list and notice that the From Floor value is equal to the room's Finished Ceiling Height on the Structure tab. - Click OK to close the Room Specification dialog.